B.C.'s COVID-19 fall booster program begins rolling out next week | CBC News

 B.C.'s COVID-19 fall booster program begins rolling out next week

-Everyone 5 and older is encouraged to get a booster 6 months after their last shot or 3 imonths post infection
+Everyone 5 and older is encouraged to get a booster 6 months after their last shot or 3 months post infection

-The rollout of the fall COVID-19 booster program is expected to begin next week, according to provincial health authorities.
+The rollout of British Columbia's fall COVID-19 booster program is expected to begin next week, according to provincial health authorities.

 Provincial Health Officer Dr. Bonnie Henry said everyone five and older is encouraged to get a fall booster six months after their last shot.
 For those who developed COVID-19 after their last shot, the recommended interval is three months after their infection.